ssfc/machine-learning/README.md

 # machine-learning

-practice for the coursera's course machine learning by Andrew G.
+practice for the coursera's course machine learning by Andrew NG.